 This course will utilize several different modes of instruction.
-Lectures, or presentations of the material of the course are now recorded.
+The course will be organized primarily around Prialnik, but there will be weekly reading assignments for both textbooks.
+Presentations of the material of the course are provided before class to enhance assigned readings.
 Class time will deliver some of this material for expansion, questions and discussion.
-Homework assignments are assigned at the beginning of each unit of material, corresponding roughly to one chapter of the course textbook.
-Reading will be encouraged thru reading quizzes, given each week that does not include an Exam or Presentations.
-There is one midterm and one final exam.
-The Research and Presentation project is a significant portion of the course, and it satisfies the University Oral Communication requirement.
-Each of these elements are described in more detail under Requirements of Assignment Groups.
+Homework assignments are assigned at the beginning of each unit of material, usually corresponding to one chapter of Prialnik.
+There will be one midterm and one final exam.
+The Research and Presentation project is a significant portion of the course.
+Each of these elements are described in more detail under Requirements of Assignment Groups below.